 Occupational therapy can prevent injury, the worsening of existing conditions or disabilities.
-They thereby promote independence in individuals who may otherwise require institutionalization or other long-term care.
-Occupational therapy can help keep health care costs down while maximizing the quality of life for individuals, families, and caregivers.
+OTs thereby promote independence in individuals who may otherwise require institutionalization or other long-term care.
+Occupational therapy can help keep healthcare costs down while maximizing the quality of life for individuals, families and caregivers.
 Occupational practitioners can be credentialed at either the professional (occupational therapist) or technical (occupational therapy assistant) level after completing a baccalaureate or entry-level master's degree (OT) or 2-year associate degree (OTA) program.
 This can be completed in one of over 200 accredited programs at colleges and universities throughout the United States.

 There is now a centralized application service in place for occupational therapy known as OTCAS.
-You can access the web site here: https://portal.otcas.org/.
-Once registered on this web site, you will be able to access the centralized application and view the full application requirements.
+You can access the website here.
+Once registered on this website, you will be able to access the centralized application and view the full application requirements.
 OTCAS participates in a centralized letter distribution system for letters of recommendation.
-Each OT program establishes its own deadline independent from OTCAS, so be sure to look these up on each program's web site.
+Each OT program establishes its own deadline independent from OTCAS, so be sure to look these up on each program's website.

 THIS LIST OF COURSES SHOULD FULFILL MOST ACCREDITED PROGRAMS.
 HOWEVER, DUE TO THE DIFFERENT REQUIREMENTS FOR VARIOUS PROGRAMS, THIS LIST MAY NOT BE EXHAUSTIVE, IT SHOULD MERELY BE A GUIDE.
 IT IS STILL IMPORTANT TO CONTACT INDIVIDUAL PROGRAMS REGARDING SPECIFIC REQUIREMENTS.

 Course Rubric & Number